-provision Golf Golf provision in line with national and local needs; prioritising practice facilities for beginners and learners to introduce people to the game operational 6 bay driving range following Currently there is sufficient golf provision and all clubs are committed to grow ing participation and membership Maximising use at existing provision still remains a high priority, particularly amongst key target groups of juniors and women and also ensuring that the game can be played quicker Darlington Golf club to potentially be relocated as part of the Skerningham sites development (which is now designated as a Garden Community site).
+provision Golf Golf provision in line with national and local needs; prioritising practice facilities for beginners and learners to introduce people to the game Darlington Golf Club now have a fully operational 6 bay driving range following a successful Inspired Facilitie s application Dinsdale Spa have also developed their practice ground so more golfers can access it .
+A driving range would still be an ambition The quality of the courses has improved especially at Blackw ell Grange but they are still to re-develop the clubhouse Clubs are struggling to retain members however and some are under threat Currently there is sufficient golf provision and all clubs are committed to grow ing participation and membership Maximising use at existing provision still remains a high priority, particularly amongst key target groups of juniors and women and also ensuring that the game can be played quicker Darlington Golf club to potentially be re- located as part of the Skerningham sites development (which is now designated as a Garden Community site).
 It is anticipated that the golf course would be relocated after around 5-7 years of development commencing.
 Needs to be assessed at the time.